-Various ligaments in the ankle joint stabilize the joints in conjunction with muscles that encompass the joints.
+Various ligaments in the ankle joint stabilise the joints in conjunction with muscles that encompass the joints.
 The therapy for ligament instability depends on the cause and degree of severity.
 Phased treatment with an orthosis is indispensable for patients with a torn ligament.

 Ankylosis or stiffening of the lower ankle joint (arthrodesis)

 A procedure to stiffen the ankle joint can be performed in cases where it has undergone severe changes, for example, due to arthrosis.
-After this procedure called arthrodesis, an orthotic protects the ankle joint and gradually increases the foot’s capacity to bear weight.
+After this procedure called arthrodesis, an orthosis protects the ankle joint and gradually increases the foot’s capacity to bear weight.

 Of all the joints in the body, the knee joint is subjected to the most strain.
 The risk of injury or disease is high as a result.
 Therapy depends on the cause of the symptoms.
 Supports or orthoses can stabilise, provide relief, guide the joint and alleviate pain.